wdporter/i-am-that-vuepress/10-witnessing/readme.md

 **Questioner:**&ensp;I am full of desires and want them fulfilled.
 How am I to get what I want?

 **Maharaj:**&ensp;Do you deserve what you desire?
-In some way or other you have to work for the fulfillment of your desires.
+In some way or other you have to work for the fulfilment of your desires.
 Put in energy and wait for the results.

 **Q:**&ensp;Where am I to get the energy?